DocumentationBook/SphinxDocumentation/research/tools/index.rst

    $  vizviewer --flamegraph result.json

-The advantage of this view seams to be that it automatically expands or contracts the time range to display the selected event expanded on the screen:
+The advantage of this view is that it automatically expands or contracts the time range to display the selected event in expanded form on the screen.

 .. image:: flame_graph.png
    :width: 100%